saishivaniv/Walmart_Sales_SQL_Python/README.md

 * Enhance Dataset: Adding this calculated field will streamline further SQL analysis and aggregation tasks.

 # 8. Load Data into MySQL
-* Set Up Connections: Connect to MySQL using `SQLalchemy` and load the cleaned data into each database.
+* Set Up Connections: Connect to MySQL using `sqlalchemy` and load the cleaned data into each database.
 * Table Creation: Set up tables in MySQL using Python SQLAlchemy to automate table creation and data insertion.
 * Verification: Run initial SQL queries to confirm that the data has been loaded accurately.